thierr26/ada-apsepp/README.md

 You can compile this project with GNAT and gprbuild.
 These tools are available in [GNAT Community edition](https://www.adacore.com/community).
-They're also packaged in most GNU/Linux and BSD distribution.
+They're also packaged in most GNU/Linux distributions.
 On [Debian GNU/Linux](https://www.debian.org/) for example, you can install GNAT and gprbuild with this command (as root):
 ```